Upcoming Broome County highway work

 BINGHAMTON, NY – (WIVT/WBGH) The Broome County Highway Division is making the public aware of upcoming roadway work.

-- Cleaning ditches and rebuilding shoulders on Hyde Street, Stateline Road, Old Route 17, Loughlin Road, Pierce Creek Road, and Ballyhack Road.
+- Cleaning ditches & rebuilding shoulders on Bridge Street, East Main Road, Edson Road, Knapp Hill Road, Old Route 17, & Pierce Creek Road

 - Mowing right of way on various County roads